admin-shell-io/submodel-templates/published/Carbon Footprint/1/0/2/README.md

 - **Missing `contentType` on a File element**, which is required by the metamodel and caused the template to fail deserialization entirely.
 Set to `application/octet-stream`, the neutral default for a template placeholder with no value.

-### Verification

-- Every JSON artifact deserializes under `aas-core3` and was re-verified after the changes.
-- Every AASX package opens as a valid OPC package and its XML payload is well-formed.
-All non-payload package entries (relationships, content types, embedded files) are byte-identical to the previous release.
-- Constraint violations in this folder: **2**.

 ### Known remaining issues

 These were not corrected here, because the correct value is not determinable from the template alone.